bfp4f360/aux-mkdocs/docs/helmets.md

 ### Aviation Template

 !!! warning
     None.
 Speak to Casskun and Aviation CoC beforehand.
+Or do it your self and we shall judge :)

-## Guidelines
+## <span style="color:gold">Guidelines</span>

 !!! danger "QUALIFICATION TO GET CUSTOM HELMET"
-    **Note:** Helmets will only be given to those who meet the requirments below, and are slotted and active.
+    ==**Note:**== Helmets will only be given to those who meet the requirments below, and are slotted and active.
 We cant have texturers waste time on someone who wont be here.
 Simple facts.
 Some exceptions have/will be made.

 ??? note "Infantry, Airborne, and CW Guidelines"
     #### Conditions Infantry